ojasvi171/gan-cg-real-image-classification/README.md

 ## ⭐ Note

-This project demonstrates advanced concepts in **deep learning, image forensics, and explainable AI**, combining multiple architectures and optimization strategies for improved performance.
+This project demonstrates deep learning techniques for **image authenticity detection and forensic analysis**.